florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

     //     - Placeholders opcodes
     //     - Only one memory per module allowed, yet a memory index of 0 has to be included for some opcodes.
     // - New features go though 5 stages in their proposal process, before they are added to the specification.
 This allows for testing and for runtimes to implement proposals before they are standardized
-- *Migratability/Relocatability*: #todo[Running Wasm instances can be serialized and migrated to another computer system.
-However for this to be easy the Wasm runtime should only execute Wasm code through interpretation.]

 // Missing